 Civil Service Commission

-The New York State Civil Service Commission is composed of three members: the President of the Commission, who is also the head of the Department of Civil Service, and two commissioners.
-By law, not more than two of the three can be adherents of the same political party.
-Each serves a term of six years, and vacancies in the Commission are filled by Gubernatorial appointment, upon and with the advice and consent of the Senate, for the unexpired term.
+The State Civil Service Commission (Commission) is composed of three members: the Commissioner of the Department of Civil Service, who serves as President of the Commission, and two commissioners.
+By law, not more than two of the three can be members of the same political party.
+Each is appointed to a term of six years, and vacancies on the Commission are filled by gubernatorial appointment, upon and with the advice and consent of the Senate, for the unexpired term.

 The Commission adopts and modifies rules governing a wide range of State civil service matters.
 These rules are subject to approval of the Governor and have the force and effect of law.
 The Commission also hears and determines appeals on such matters as examination qualifications, examination ratings, position classifications, pay grade determinations, disciplinary actions, the use of preferred lists, and requests to continue the employment of individuals who are retired.
-In addition, the State Civil Service Commission regularly inspects and oversees the operations of municipal Civil Service Commissions and city and county personnel officers.
+In addition, the Commission has the authority to oversee the operations of municipal Civil Service Commissions and city and county personnel officers.

 The Commission meetings are held at the New York State Media Services Center, Suite 146, South Concourse, Empire State Plaza, Albany, NY.
 The meetings are also available for viewing via webcast in real-time and on-demand.

 The Commission appeal meetings are held at the Department of Civil Service, Agency Building 1, Albany, New York unless otherwise indicated.